-Liquidity Risk: The Fund is usually able to service redemptions of investors within seven (7) banking days after receiving the notice of redemption by paying out redemptions from available cash or cash equivalents.
-When redemptions exceed these liquid holdings, the Funds will have to sell less-liquid assets, and during periods of extreme market volatility, the Funds may not be able to find a buyer for such assets.
-As such, the Funds may not be able to generate sufficient cash from its sale of assets to meet the redemptions within the normal seven (7) banking day period.
-To mitigate this risk, the Fund maintains adequate highly liquid assets in the form of cash, cash equivalents and near cash assets in its portfolio.
+Liquidity Risk: The Fund is usually able to service redemptions of investors within seven (7) banking days after receipt of the notice of redemption by paying out redemptions from available cash or near cash assets in its portfolio.
+However, when redemptions exceed the Funds available cash or near cash assets in its portfolio, the Fund will have to sell its other security holdings; and during periods of extreme market volatility, the Fund may not be able to find a buyer for such assets.
+Consequently, the Fund may not be able to generate sufficient cash from its sale of assets to meet the redemptions within the normal seven (7) banking day period.
+To mitigate this, the Fund maintains adequate highly liquid assets in the form of cash, cash equivalents and near cash assets in its portfolio.
+As the Fund's portfolio is composed of liquid assets, liquidity risk is deemed low.

 Large Transaction Risk: If an investor in a Fund makes a large transaction, the Fund's cash flow may be affected.
-For example, if an investor redeems a large number of units of a Fund, that Fund may be forced to sell securities at unfavorable prices to pay for the proceeds of redemption.
+For example, if an investor redeems a large number of shares of a Fund, that Fund may be forced to sell securities at unfavorable prices to pay for the proceeds of redemption.
 This unexpected sale may have a negative impact on the net asset value of the Fund.
-To mitigate this risk, the Fund may impose single investor limits to the ownership of the fund, when necessary.
-This limits the extent to which redemptions from any single investor can impact the Fund's cash flow.

-Non-Guarantee: Unlike deposits made with banks, an investment in the Fund is neither insured nor guaranteed by the PDIC.
+Non-guarantee: Unlike deposits made with banks, an investment in the Fund is neither insured nor guaranteed by the Philippine Deposit Insurance Corporation ("PDIC").
 Hence, investors carry the risk of losing the value of their investment, without any guaranty in the form of insurance.
 Moreover, as with any investment, it is important to note that past performance of the Fund does not guarantee its future success.

-Regulatory Risk: The Funds' operations are subject to various regulations, such as those affecting accounting of assets and taxation.
-These regulations do change, and as a result, investors may experience lower investment returns or even losses depending on what such a regulatory change entails.
-For example, higher taxes would lower returns, and a mandated precautionary loan loss provisions could result in the Fund experiencing a loss in the value of assets.
-To mitigate this risk, the Fund adopts global best practices.
+Regulatory Risk: The Fund's investments and operations are subject to various regulations affecting among others, accounting of assets and taxation.
+These regulations occasionally change and may result in lower returns or even losses borne by the investors.
+For example, a higher tax imposed on the sale or purchase of underlying assets of the Fund may result in lower net asset value of the Fund.
+To mitigate this risk, SLAMCI adopts global best practices.
 Further, it maintains regular communications with the relevant government agencies to keep itself abreast of the issues giving them concern, and to have the opportunity to help them set standards for good governance.
-The Fund's investment manager, SLAMCI, also takes an active participation in the Philippine Investment Funds Association, Inc. ("PIFA"), an association of mutual fund companies in the Philippines.
+SLAMCI also takes an active participation in the Philippine Investment Funds Association, Inc. ("PIFA"), an association of mutual fund companies in the Philippines.

 Operational Risk: This is the risk of loss resulting from inadequate or failed internal processes, controls, people and systems.
 Categories of operational risks may fall under: sales and distribution, human resources, information technology, processes and people, accounting and finance, model risk, legal and regulatory and third party relationships.
-The Fund ensures that internal controls and practices are consistent with enterprise wide policies supporting the management of operational risks.
+The Fund ensures that the internal controls and practices are consistent with enterprise wide policies supporting the management of operational risks.
 The Fund has established business specific guidelines.
-Comprehensive investment program, including appropriate levels of self-insurance, is maintained to provide protection against potential losses.
+Comprehensive investment program, including appropriate level of self-insurance, is maintained to provide protection against potential losses.